So it’s time.

 January 2016 update

 Important!
+You are not trying to make a new friend with a new car salesman.
+When this deal is done they are not going to call and invite you over for a chicken dinner next Thursday night.
 Do NOT put your phone number in any of your dealer communications.
 If the form on their site requires a phone number simply put in a dummy number such as 555-123-4567 to satisfy the computer.
 Your form letter tells the dealer you will only communicate by email.
 Unless you want to be inundated with phone calls from car salespeople who will tell you just about anything to get you to buy from them DO NOT INCLUDE YOUR PHONE NUMBER in any communication until you have finalized the dealer you want to work with.

 Of course, not all car salespeople get the “drill” the first time around.
 Some say in a nice way “call me and I’ll give you a price”.
 I never do that.
 One guy would not give me a price without my calling him to show my “sincerity”.
 I didn’t call.
 I did send him an email after I closed my deal at a different dealership saying, “I guess I was serious.
 Have a nice day”.

 I frequently have to “redirect” salespeople who must not have gotten good grades in reading.
+Sometimes they offer me color combinations that were not what I asked for in my contact message.
+Why would they do that?
 My letter clearly stated we wanted a silver car with a black interior.
 Maybe they were colorblind or dyslexic.
+More likely they didn’t have the car I wanted in stock with the color combos I wanted.
+Well….you can’t blame a car salesperson for trying.

 From my letter below you can see the options we wanted.
 When using this approach you may have to take a car that has one or two options that you really don’t want.
 As long as those options don’t cost very much and it gets you the deal you want then go for it in my opinion.
 Just make sure those options are purchased at the same rate (discount) as the rest of the car relative to invoice pricing.

 The best price offer I got was $3,140 under invoice.
 I thought that was a great deal.
-However, EVERYONE thinks they got a great deal on their last car purchase.
-It’s sort of like everyone who goes to Vegas.
+However, there is one very important thing to know about getting a great deal.
+Everyone THINKS they got a great deal on their last car purchase.
+When was the last time your neighbor said hello from across the driveway and went on to tell you what a terrible deal he just got on his new car purchase?
+It’s sort of like folks who go to Vegas.
 Doesn’t nearly everyone say they won “just a little”?
-It’s amazing how they can keep building those huge made for profit casinos when all of their customers are winning “just a little”!
+It’s amazing how they can keep building those huge made for-profit casinos when all of their customers are winning “just a little”!

 Anyway, another thing I learned at P&G was the use of data.
-At P&G you might casually say “It’s a beautiful day today”.
-Invariably someone else would say “Where’s your data?”.
+At P&G you might casually say to someone “It’s a beautiful day today”.
+Invariably someone else would say “Where’s your data to support that comment”?
 I loved it because I like to prove my points with data.

 There’s a concept in negotiating called “nibbling”.
-Essentially, that means that no matter how good the deal is you always need to ask for a little bit more.
-Example, you go to Ruth’s Chris Steakhouse a very expensive yet high quality eatery.
+Was the image above “too much”, “too soon”?
+Let’s not take ourselves too seriously.
+Essentially, nibbling means that no matter how good the deal is you always need to ask for a little bit more.
+For example, you go to Ruth’s Chris Steakhouse, a very expensive yet high-quality eatery.
 You’ve been given a free steak dinner by the manager just for walking past his front window.
-My what good fortune.
-However, you might be remiss to not ask, “Can we throw in a bottle of wine with my dinner”?
+My, what good fortune.
+However, you might be remiss to not ask, “Can you throw in a bottle of wine with my dinner”?
+If you can get comfortable with this idea you can get comfortable with anything.

 I called the salesperson, nibbled some more without success, and agreed to drive up to the dealership immediately.
 It was December 30.
 It was 7:30 p.m.
 The salesperson told me the dealership closed at 9 p.m. but would be staying open late to accommodate the incredible demand they were getting from customers.